 So far, so good.

-- Opening Times: 9:00am to 6:00pm daily (closed Tuesdays)
+- Opening Times: 9:00 am to 6:00 pm daily (closed Tuesdays)

 - Entrance: ₩3,000

-- English-language Tour Times: 10:30am and 2:30pm (closed Mondays)
+- English-language Tour Times: 10:30 am and 2:30 pm (closed Mondays)

 - Entrance: ₩3,000

-Over the years, Changgyeonggung Palace was used mostly as royal residence for relatives, queens and mistresses of the Joseon kings.
-In the early 20th century, Japanese colonizers forwent destroying the palace, converting it into a zoo and botanical garden.
+Over the years, Changgyeonggung Palace was used mostly as a royal residence.
+Relatives, queens, and mistresses of the Joseon kings all called the palace home.
+In the early 20th century, Japanese colonizers forwent destroying the palace.
+Instead, they converted it into a zoo and botanical garden.

-- Opening Hours: 9:00am to 5:30pm (closed Mondays)
+- Opening Hours: 9:00 am to 5:30 pm (closed Mondays)

 - Entrance: ₩1,000

-Don’t miss Deoksugung’s daily (expect Monday) changing of the guard ceremony that takes place at 11:00, 14:00, and 15:30.
+Don’t miss Deoksugung’s daily changing of the guard ceremony.
+It takes place at 11:00, 14:00, and 15:30 daily except Mondays.

-- Opening Hours: 9:00am to 9:00pm (closed Mondays)
+- Opening Hours: 9:00 am to 9:00 pm (closed Mondays)

 - Entrance: ₩1,000

-- Opening Hours: 9:00am to 6:00pm (closed Mondays)
+- Opening Hours: 9:00 am to 6:00 pm (closed Mondays)

 - Entrance: Free

 The palace lies between Seodaemun Station & Gwanghwamun Station on Line 5 of the Seoul metro.
 From Exit 4 of Seodaemun Station, walk north along Saemunan-ro to find Gyeonghuigang.
 From Gwanghwamun Station, you’ll need to use Exit 7 and walk west along Saemunan-ro.
 In both cases, it’s about a 5-minute walk.

 Other Seoul Palaces

-- Opening Hours: 9:00am to 7:00pm (Apr-Oct), 9:00am to 6:00pm (Nov-Mar)
+- Opening Hours: 9:00 am to 7:00 pm (Apr-Oct), 9:00 am to 6:00 pm (Nov-Mar)

 - Entrance: Free

 The closest metro stop to the palace is Anguk Station (Line 3).
 Exit 4 spits you out directly onto the grounds of Unhyeongung.